 - Essex County Council Results 2005 pdf

 At the General Election held on 12th December 2019, Alex Burghart was returned as the Member of Parliament for the Brentwood and Ongar Constituency.

 The UK has now left the European Union.
 Previously, the Brentwood Local Counting area was part of the East of England Region and the election was co-ordinated by the Regional Returning Officer.

 Parish Council elections are scheduled on a rotational basis over a four-year cycle.
 Elections are only held if the number of candidates nominated exceeds the number of seats on the Parish Council.
 Find out more on our dedicated Parish Council Elections page.

 Election results from previous years and details of uncontested elections can be viewed here:

 Elections to appoint the Police and Crime Commissioner for the Essex Police Area are held every four years.
-The next election is due to be held in 2020.
+The election due to be held in 2020 has been postponed due to the coronavirus outbreak.
 Find the results of the 2012 and 2016 elections: